Pain is the body's way of signaling that something is going on. Stomach pain alerts

 cutting off blood supply or or affecting how they work.

-When people get stressed, anxious, or depressed,
+When people get stressed,

 their emotions can trigger physical symptoms, such as headaches or stomach pain.

 Most bellyaches don't have a serious cause.
 They can happen for many different

 If stress or anxiety seem to be behind the pain, the doctor may recommend that

 you talk to a counselor or therapist.

 They help people figure out what's behind their stress and give advice on how to fix